ioannisskr/odin-recipes/README.md

 push/pull

 create stylesheets
-connect other pages the a homepage style a page move things around margins paddings links basic css insert fonts
+connect other pages to the homepage, style a page, move things around, margins, paddings, links, basic css, insert fonts style each pages background color in the same .css file